 Actions related to RG-DT

-WP2-7: Agree to include in the TSAG report to WTSA-24 the proposed new Resolution on Sustainable Digital Transformation in TD682.
+WP2-9: Include in the TSAG report to WTSA-24 the proposed new Resolution on Sustainable Digital Transformation in TD682.

-WP2-8: Agree the interim e-meetings for RG-DT (clause 7)
+WP2-10: Agree the interim e-meetings for RG-DT (clause 6.1)

-RG-DT-1: Approve Liaison Statement on activities and studies on sustainable digital transformation to UPU, Annex 2 of TD525.
+RG-DT-1: Approve Liaison Statement on activities and studies on sustainable digital transformation to UPU, TD596.

-WP2-9: Per the agreement, reached at the June 2023 TSAG meeting, on the rotation principle of chairing the group, nominate Mr Ahmed Said (Egypt) to be the Rapporteur and Mr Ahmad Sharafat (Iran) - the Associate Rapporteur for RG-DT.
+WP2-11: Per the agreement, reached at the June 2023 TSAG meeting, on the rotation principle of chairing the group, nominate Mr Ahmed Said (Egypt) to be the Rapporteur and Mr Ahmad Sharafat (Iran) - the Associate Rapporteur for RG-DT.
 Ms Cynthia Lesufi (South Africa) remains the Associate Rapporteur RG-DT.